ropensci/roweb3/content/blog/2021-02-23-devguide-0.6.0/index.Rmd

 ## Guidance for package testing

+The [guidance around testing](https://devdevguide.netlify.app/building.html#testing) mentions two tools that might help package authors: the new [snapshot tests](https://testthat.r-lib.org/articles/snapshotting.html) in testthat, and the recently updated book ["HTTP testing in R"](/blog/2021/01/26/http-testing-book/) by Scott Chamberlain and Maëlle Salmon.

+We have now removed mentions to Travis CI in particular from [the chapter about continuous integration](https://devdevguide.netlify.app/ci.html), as we [no longer recommend using the service](/technotes/2020/11/19/moving-away-travis/).

 ## Guidance for package evolution

 We added a small but important note around CRAN releases in the [Releasing chapter](https://devdevguide.netlify.app/releasing.html#releasing-1) about a frequent conundrum for maintainers.